Choosing the best hats for bald guys depends mainly on the occasion.

 Choose what works for you and enjoy being a hat guy.

-In the meantime, check out this post all about how to make bald look good.
+In the meantime, check out this post about how to make bald look good.